 What Disability Insurance Providers Consider

 In order to determine your monthly premium, private disability insurance providers consider several factors, including age (typically individuals from age 18 to 60 are eligible) and gender.
 Surprisingly, rates for women tend to be higher than for men for this type of insurance.
 Moreover, if you are a smoker, you will pay an average of 25% more than a non-smoker.
+Remember your insurance premium could also be affected by your credit score.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.
 When selecting your policy, your monthly benefit amount and the amount of time you are willing to wait before the benefits are paid, also referred to as the elimination period, will be the two most important decisions to make.

 In most cases, monthly benefits are available for up to 60% of your current gross monthly income.
 Most providers offer elimination periods of 30, 60 or 90 days, so it is up to you to determine how long you will be able to afford to wait before you begin receiving your monthly benefits.
 Finally, your profession will fall into an occupational class, which helps the insurance provider determine your specific level of risk.
 Most providers have between four and six classes, and as you might expect, white-collar occupations tend to be considered lower risk over their blue-collar counterparts.